This is the 122nd

 holding Angusam & Lotus in a

-separate sannadhi in maha mandapam and facing North.
+separate sannadhi in the maha mandapam and facing North.

 A lot of sculptures are

 on the Mandapa stone pillars.
-Of which, the Elephant of Chozha King was defeated by a Cock/fowl in a fight relief (Uraiyur also called கோழியூர்), 5 ladies form a horse, Ladies
+Among which, the Elephant of Chozha King was defeated by a Cock/fowl in a fight relief (Uraiyur also called கோழியூர்), 5 ladies form a horse, Ladies

-forms as Elephant, Manmathan on the elephant with sugarcane bow & arrow, Kali’s dance, Bhairavar, Rishabnthigar, Vyaghrapada, Pathanjali, Mahavishnu,
+form as Elephant, Manmathan on the elephant with sugarcane bow & arrow; Kali’s dance, Bhairavar, Rishabnthigar; Vyaghrapada; Pathanjali; Mahavishnu,

-Shiva, etc are worth to see.
+Shiva, etc are worth seeing.
 The temple structure/pillars are beautifully chiselled.
 (Nattukottai Nagarathar's thirupani).

 HISTORY AND INSCRIPTIONSSince